skurbee/YTArchiver/README.md

 5. When removing channel from sub list & removing it's videos from DL blocklist, it often fails to do so, and videos will not redownload if channel is added back.

 6. It's supposed to run the subbed channels alphabetically, randomly does them out of order for some reason though.
+It feels like manually clicking sync-subbed does them in the right order, but when auto-sync fires it does not.
+Not sure if that's the exact correlation though.